 This is an intensive, systematic program of study in statistics.
 It is the best preparation for post-graduate study and leads to entry level positions as statisticians.

 These programs offer intensive studies not only in statistics but also in other related fields.
 Currently, the Department offers joint honours programs with actuarial science, economics and mathematics and computer science.
+See below for program specific details.

 This program gives a more flexible but less intensive exposure to the subject of statistics.
 Graduates would be able to enter the workforce in junior positions.